![]() |

 After a check to make sure that everyone is properly equipped with water and decent footwear, off we go.
 Within just a couple of minutes, however, Ranger Karen stops for one of several mini-lectures.
 She displays a chart of rock strata and relates it to the dinosaur era, then points to some dark-colored matter beside the trail and asks whether anyone knows what is is.
 After giving the others time to respond, I identify it as cryptobiotic soil (cryptobiotic crust would have been more accurate).

-Karen stresses that this stuff not only is alive, but it is the basic building material for all plant life in the desert.
+Karen stresses that this stuff not only is alive, but is the basic building material for all plant life in the desert.
 One errant foot can destroy decades of growth.
 After an entreaty that we respect the soil by walking only on the wash bottom or else solid rock, we move on.

-| Jurassic rocks | The first instruction interval |
+The first instruction interval

 Walk Through Bridge

-I volunteered to play "group caboose" for an important reason.
+I have volunteered to play "group caboose" for an important reason.
 Not wanting humans to clutter every photograph, being last in line provides some flexibility.
 Now I can shoot the cute little natural bridge au naturel.

-Walk Through Bridge reprise ⇔
+Walk Through Bridge from the other side ⇔

 Ranger Karen explains the difference between an arch and a natural bridge.
 If she named the little round arch directly above us, I did not hear her.

-| Unnamed arch |
+Unnamed arch

-| Crawl Through Arch | Awaiting the would-be spelunkers |
+Awaiting the would-be spelunkers

 After retracing our steps into this little canyon, the route becomes somewhat more challenging, with places for climbing and places for squeezing.